danpaul/c-sharp-reference/index.md

             DayOfWeek today = DayOfWeek.Monday;
             if (today == DayOfWeek.Monday)
             {
-                Console.WriteLine("boooo!!!");
+                Console.WriteLine("yawn, it's Monday");
             }
             else if (today == DayOfWeek.Saturday || today == DayOfWeek.Sunday)
             {
-                Console.WriteLine("hooray!");
+                Console.WriteLine("hooray! it is the weekend!");
             }
         }
     }
 }
 ```

 In the example above, an enum `DayOfWeek` is used instead of using string values or integer codes.
-This helps avoid typos and helps ensure our data is the correct type.
+Enums are strongly typed and help avoid typos and ensure our data is of the expected type.

 ### Enums an ints